29 killed as restaurant collapses in China during birthday party | International

 29 killed as restaurant collapses in China during birthday party

-Twenty-nine people were killed and 28 others injured after a village restaurant collapsed during an 80th birthday celebration for a resident in north China's Shanxi province, local authorities said Sunday.
+At least 29 people were killed and 28 others injured when a village restaurant collapsed during the 80th birthday celebrations of a person in north China's Shanxi province, local authorities said Sunday.
 The accident happened at around 9.40 am on Saturday when relatives and fellow villagers were attending the birthday party at Juxian restaurant in Chenzhuang village in Xiangfen county, according to the rescue team.

 The rescue work was completed in the early hours of Sunday.
 A total of 57 people were pulled out of the debris of the collapsed two-story building.